The python-oracledb driver for Oracle Database

 Oracle Database

-Thick mode: Connects to Oracle Database 9.2, 10, 11.2, 12, 18, 21 and 23, depending on the Oracle Client library version.
+Thick mode: Python-oracledb Thick mode connects to Oracle Database 9.2, 10, 11.2, 12, 18, 21 and 23, depending on the Oracle Client library version.
 Oracle Database's standard client-server version interoperability allows connection to both older and newer databases.
 For example, when python-oracledb uses Oracle Client 19 libraries, it can connect to Oracle Database 11.2 or later.

 Documentation